Profile information

 - Poultry tending

-- Building projects and home maintenance (fence, bed and outbuilding maintenance, greywater system development, greenhouse, chicken tractor, interior painting)
+- Building projects and home maintenance (fence, bed and outbuilding maintenance, 2024 possibilities: greywater system development, greenhouse, chicken tractor, interior painting)

 Languages spoken

-You'll have the most flexibility if you have a car, but if not we can pick you up in Cascade Locks, OR (get there from Portland via Columbia Area Transit (CAT) bus), we have bikes you can borrow and, depending on our schedule, we can drop you at nearby trailheads for hikes.
+You'll have the most flexibility if you have a car, but if not, you can get here by bus, we have bikes you can borrow and depending on our schedule we can drop you at nearby trailheads for hikes.

 Limited internet access